top of page

 The Route

 From Jackson Lane, head past the Bulls Head Pub and turn left onto Redway Lane.
 After a row of houses you will see a gap between two building and a black sign post saying White Nancy.
 Head up here, the road becomes a walking path heading upwards.
-Keep on this path untill you come to the foot of the Kerridge Steps on your right that will lead you up the hillside.
+Keep on this path until you come to the foot of the Kerridge Steps on your right that will lead you up the hillside.

 As you head up these steps, the views behind you are of the town of Bollington.
 These steps are solid and secure but do give you a bit of a work out, however this is the only tough part of the walk so once your at the top you will feel relieved and welcomed by the view of the White Nancy structure.